 Corvara (in Badia) is his favorite place for a base camp, although other towns along the Sella Ronda course, like Arabba or Canazei are good choices too.

-And for the northwest, in or close to Bormio would be his first pick for that.
+For the Ortler Alps in the northwest, in or close to Bormio would be his first pick for that.

 Other than the trip to Prato in 2008, which was ‘just’ for the Stelvio, he does not hesitate to shamelessly call these trips his own ‘Giro d’Italia’.